Dr Sophie Fuller

 Sophie studied music at King's College, London University where she completed her doctoral thesis on 'Women Composers during the British Musical Renaissance, 1880-1918'.

-Sophie's teaching experience includes ten years lecturing at the University of Reading.
+Sophie's teaching experience includes ten years of lecturing at the University of Reading.

 - Co-editor / contributor, Queer Episodes in Music and Modern Identity (2002) with Lloyd Whitesell